Sweden is represented in the JPIAMR by the The Swedish Research Council (Vetenskapsrådet).

 By signing a Call to Action, the health ministers agreed to promote political awareness, engagement and leadership on AMR among heads of state, other ministers and global leaders, and call for a high-level meeting in the United Nations General Assembly.
 The high level meeting took place September 21st of 2016 (see program) resulting in a Draft Political Declaration of the high-level Meeting of the General Assembly on Antimicrobial Resistance.

-The Swedish action plans and strategies for AMR are available at the National AMR Plans Library page.
+The Swedish action plans and strategies for AMR are available below.
 The 2016 Research and Innovation Bill includes a 10-year national research program on antibiotic resistance to further strengthen Sweden’s efforts in this important field.

 Sweden has taken on a leading role in the JPIAMR, proposing AMR as one of the prioritised topics for Joint Programming and chairing the Management Board for the first 5 years.
 The Swedish Research Council (Vetenskapsrådet, VR) is hosting the JPIAMR Secretariat with support from the European Commission (EC).
 The secretariat coordinates and assists all JPIAMR activities and facilitates communication between the different bodies within the Initiative.
 It also manages the budget, reporting to the European Commission as well maintaining links and external communication to international initiatives, other countries, the industry, and the public.